-But why is Niagara Reef such a biodiversity hotspot?
+But why is Niagara Reef such a hotspot?
 It all comes down to structure and location.
 The reef’s nooks and crannies offer shelter for smaller fish and invertebrates, while the open waters around it attract larger predators.
 Plus, its position in Lake Erie exposes it to nutrient-rich currents, fueling the base of the food chain.

 The best fishing spots around Niagara Reef vary depending on the season and target species.
 In spring and fall, the edges of the reef are hotspots for walleye.
 During summer, the deeper waters surrounding the reef become prime territory for yellow perch.
+Smallmouth bass hang around the reef to get a quick meal.
+They can be found schooled up at different times of the year.
+With its location being around no other land masses, fish congregate on this reef because of its structure.
+It attracts bait fish because they can hide in the reef.

 Fact 4: Environmental Factors Niagara Reef Lake Erie